Ernesto Sanz: UCR National Committee president

 In December 2009, Sanz was elected President of the UCR National Committee.
 On 2 March 2011 he announced his candidacy for the UCR presidential primary scheduled for 30 April.
 His chief opponent, Congressman Ricardo Alfonsín, was described by Sanz as "an appeal to nostalgia" (in reference to the latter's father, former President Raúl Alfonsín).
-Sanz withdrew shortly before the 28 April primary, however, and Alfonsín himself placed third in the 2011 general election.
+Sanz withdrew shortly before the 30 April primary, however, and Alfonsín himself placed third in the 2011 general election.

 The UCR organized the Broad Front UNEN political coalition, but it stayed behind in the opinion polls for the 2015 elections.

-At the radical convention on 14 March 2015 in Gualeguaychú (Entre Ríos), Sanz and Cobos presented their proposals: Cobos proposed a front of center-left parties, while Ernesto Sanz proposed that the Radical Civic Union lead a broad coalition opposing Kirchnerism for the presidential elections of 25 October, which includes the ARI Civic Coalition led by Elisa Carrió and the Republican Proposal (PRO) of Macri.
+At the radical convention on 14 March 2015 in Gualeguaychú (Entre Ríos), Sanz and Cobos presented their proposals: Cobos proposed a front of center-left parties, while Ernesto Sanz proposed that the Radical Civic Union lead a broad coalition opposing Kirchnerism for the presidential elections of 25 October, which includes the Civic Coalition ARI led by Elisa Carrió and the Republican Proposal (PRO) led by Mauricio Macri.

-Cobos, supported by Gerardo Morales and Deputy Ricardo Alfonsin, obtained 114 votes, while the position held by those who supported Sanz reached 186 votes.
+Cobos, supported by Gerardo Morales and Deputy Ricardo Alfonsin, obtained 130 votes, while the position held by those who supported Sanz reached 186 votes.

 The UCR joined Macri's Republican Proposal to create the Cambiemos coalition.
-Macri, Sanz and Elisa Carrió ran for the coalition's primary election, which was won by Macri.
+Macri, Sanz and Carrió ran for the coalition's primary election, which was won by Macri.
 Macri won the presidential elections afterwards.

-It was rumored that Sanz would be the minister of Justice in Macri's cabinet, but he retired from politics for personal reasons.
+Macri publicly offered Sanz the post of minister of Justice, but Sanz declined, citing personal reasons in an open letter published on 23 November 2015.